wp-plugins/jquery-t-countdown-widget/readme.txt

 * The plugin came to be.

 == Upgrade Notice ==

+= 2.2 =
+* Countdown scrip has been streamlined to improved efficiency.

 = 2.0.9 =
 * Two new image-free css styles have been added: TIE-Fighter and C-3PO